NaughtySora/naughty-loader/README.md

 - cjs
 - json

-- ts - use with caution
+- ts - use with caution \
-will cause errors when trying to load .ts file in js environment but works with some ts libraries like nodemon.
+will cause errors when trying to load .ts file in js environment \
+but works with some npm libraries like nodemon.

 ## API